idlesign/webscaff_legacy/README.rst

 Contains:

-* Configuration samples for Nginx, PosgreSQL, uWSGI.
+* Configuration samples for Nginx, PostgreSQL, uWSGI.
 * Useful Fabric commands for managing your project (this includes Django-specific commands).